andrewking92/benchmarking-python/README.md

 ## Features

 - **Ping Operation**: The script supports a "ping" operation, which sends a ping command to MongoDB servers and measures the round-trip time.
-- **Multiple Iterations**: You can specify the number of iterations for the ping operation to collect statistics over multiple runs.
-- **MongoDB URI**: The script accepts a MongoDB URI as an argument or reads it from the "MONGODB_URI" environment variable.
+You can specify the number of iterations for the ping operation to collect statistics over multiple runs.
+The script accepts a MongoDB URI as an argument or reads it from the "MONGODB_URI" environment variable.

 ## Requirements

 - Python 3.x
 - `pymongo` library
-- Other dependencies (specified in `requirements.txt`)

 ## Installation